Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

     ![Settings default language](../../Assets/Screenshots/Channels/Settings/Connections/Shopware6/EditConnectionSettings_DefaultLanguage.png "[Settings default language]")

 3. Click the *Select Shopware default language* drop-down list and select the appropriate language.
-All languages available in the *DataHub* module are displayed in the list.
+All languages configured in Shopware 6 are displayed in the list.

     > [Info] In Shopware 6, the default language is configured during installation, which cannot be edited subsequently.
 This default language must be defined manually in the *Actindo Core1 Platform*, as it cannot be detected via API.